kg3/MMM/README.md

 ## Lipton Dittybopper, Online Retail Shop Owner (Mandy Butz)
 ### Trailer Park: Summer Gardens, Lot 11
 ### Libra - Birthday: October 22
-### Lipton's obsession with pop culture and judgmental tendencies might be linked to Libra's love for aesthetics and balance.
+### Lipton's obsession with pop culture and judgmental tendencies might be linked to Libra's love for aesthetics and balance. [astrology reading](./readings/dittybopper.md)
 Lipton Dittybopper owns the online shop on Eggsy called The Redneckery — a handmade jewelry shop selling quirky jewelry from trash Lipton finds on the street, such as soda can tops, candy wrappers, cigarette butts, and more.
 Lipton trusts everyone, is obsessed with pop culture, and is a rabid but fake vegan.
 Lipton can be highly judgmental and will insult others out of earshot.